-You can customize the data you are viewing by selecting options from the 'All agents', 'All tags' and 'All channels' drop-down menus.
+You can customize the data you are viewing by selecting options from the 'All integrations', 'All agents', 'All tags' and 'All channels' drop-down menus.

 Example: If you only wanted to see data for 1 specific agent, you can select that agent.
 If you wanted to see all Facebook Messenger inquiries that were tagged with "cancel order", you would select "Facebook - Messenger" from the channel menu and "cancel order" from the tags menu.

 Another new addition is the filter by integration option!
 This should help you to get more insight into how your support tickets are handled per integration.

 Example: It could enable you to get accurate statistics on how you’re managing multiple brands on your help desk by filtering individually on each e-commerce platform integration.

 Tickets Created represents how many tickets were created during the specified time period.
 It takes into account the tickets created by customers, as well as the tickets created from inside Gorgias.
 (Still not sure what that means?
 Keep reading!)

 Tickets Replied shows how many tickets received at least one response from an agent.

 Tickets Closed shows how many tickets were closed during the specified time period.
 If a ticket is closed multiple times during that period we will only count one of those.

 Messages Sent shows how many messages were sent by an agent or a rule.
 This metric counts not just one reply in a ticket but how many messages in total were sent.